DraconDev/rusti/tasks.md

 rules for style tag
 - values must be double quoted
 - we also check the validity of names
+- can we check the validity of all values?

 ## Later